amSahar/udacity-fend-landing-page/README.md

 ## Table of Contents
 - index.html file.
-- CSS folder include style.css file.
+- style.css file.
-- js folder include app.js file.
+- app.js file.

 ## General project's objective
 How to manipulate the DOM with javaScript.